vduarteUF/Project3/README.md

 ## Plans
 - Create function to calculate percentage correct of investments or something similar
 - Name similarity checker?
 Makes names easier to search
-- Remove non-public stocks from lists - they don't add anything and can't be used in calculations